About Karate at Berkeley Finn Hall

-The Berkeley YMCA, Shotokan Karate group was founded in 1995 by Martin Cullenward, Michael Merlander, and Amor Adams under the guidance of the late godan, Daniel Chemla.
-Our dojo is currently lead by Alex Gitelman, a third degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.
+This dojo has started as The Berkeley YMCA Shotokan Karate and was founded in the 1990s by Martin Cullenward, Michael Merlander, and Amor Adams under the guidance of the late godan, Daniel Chemla.
+Our dojo is currently lead by Spergon Hunt and Alex Gitelman, both third degree black belt students of Tsutomu Ohshima, founder of Shotokan Karate of America.

 Our members enjoy a direct link to the ancient Japanese masters of martial arts through Mr. Ohshima who is a direct student of Gichin Funakoshi, the founder of Shotokan Karate.